Russia banned from 2018 Winter Olympics over doping - Capital Sports

 The IOC had the option of hitting Russia with a blanket ban, the so-called nuclear option that was applied to apartheid-era South Africa from 1964 to 1988.

-The IOC’s decision to choose a more moderate path does offer some Russian athletes a route to competing in the Games — although that will be by invitation only and dependent on a stringent testing programme.
+The IOC’s decision to choose a more moderate path offers some Russian athletes a route to competing in the Games — although that will be by invitation only and dependent on a stringent testing programme.

 “The IOC, at its absolute discretion, will ultimately determine the athletes to be invited from the list,” the IOC said in a statement.